Naval Base Okinawa: Post War

 More than 12,000 US Troops died during the fighting on Okinawa.
 The Okinawa Bases were building up for the planned, more costly, invasion of Japan home island, called Operation Downfall.
 With the Surrender of Japan on September 2, 1945, the invasion was not needed.
 The Navy cleared naval mines around Okinawa waters in Operation Zebra.
-The Pentagon decided to keep Okinawa Bases as an Naval Advance Base.
+The Pentagon decided to keep Okinawa Bases as a Naval Advance Base.
 Seabee projects that were planned continued after the surrender of Japan.
 These projects included a full naval base at Baten Ko, camp for receiving troops at Kuba Saki, camp for outgoing troops, new ammunition depot, Fleet Hospital #116, a small naval base at Katchin Hanto, full aviation supply depot, making a deep harbor at Baten Ko, building a fleet recreation area at Tsuken Shima, and enlarging the naval supply depot at Tengan on Chimu Wan.
 On September 1, 1945, the agreement between the US Army engineer and the Seabee ended.
 Before this time both operated under a single command.
 This ended the largest ever joint construction force assembled.
 On October 9, 1945, the south part of Okinawa Island was hit by a typhoon, Typhoon Louise.
 Typhoon Louise did massive damage to the fleet post office at Baten Ko, departure camp, and Special Augmented Hospital No. 4, along with general damage across the southern bases.
 The typhoon did more damage to vessels than the air attacks.